Saffron Buns Made with Persian Saffron

 There's a reason buns freequent the dinner table at most gatherings.
 They're soft, slightly sweet, and the perfect combination of chewy and fluffy—comfort food at it's finest.
 Plus, they are an excellent vessel for sopping up the remnants of whatever else graced your plate.
 That's not to say every bun is created equal.

 Saffron buns are a holiday staple in Sweden, Norway, and many other places around the world.
 They are tan exceptional blend of sweet and savory, rich, fluffy, and include an element of nostalgia for many.
 Oftentimes, though, food coloring is used to produce the bright yellow color.
 Yuck.
 We'll stick to naturally derived coloring in our saffron buns!

 Reut Chen provided a lovely recipe for doing just so.
 And she enhanced both the color and the flavor with our Persian Saffron Threads!

-Learn how to make them here and follow Reut Chen on Instagram for a visual culinary inspiration!
+Learn how to make them and follow Reutchen on Instagram for creative inspiration.

 - 3-5 Persian Saffron threads

 - 100 grams eggs

 - Place the water and saffron in a small bowl set aside for an hour.

 - Add the yeast to the saffron and water mixture.

 - Combine flour, eggs, sugar, olive oil, and olive oil in a mixer bowl.